CORE KNOWLEDGE IN PAEDIATRICSBrought to you by EAP and Young EAP

 Submission Deadline | 31 AUG

-Writing a case study for EAP Learning App
+Writing a case study for Core Knowledge in Paediatrics Course

-A typical case study on the EAP learning app has a clinical scenario followed by three questions.
+A typical case study on the Core Knowledge in Paediatrics Course has a clinical scenario followed by three questions.
 Each question has a five-option answer list with only one best answer.
 At the end of the case study, there is a discussion section with references.

 Note: Case studies are published in blocks, which are made available for purchase via the EAP app.
 Contributors retain copyright to their text.
 No royalty is payable.